Alanoudj/Hotel/README.md

 * The data is being viewed without any pagination (the whole list is being shown).

 * No caching level is provided (each time the user tries to view the data, we will call the API to retrieve the data from.)

-* Not all the search filter queries is being used.